Watermelon is a juicy and tasty fruit that everybody loves. It belongs to the same family as the cucumber, zucchini, and squash.

 Watermelons are very rich in vitamin C. This is an essential nutrient for guinea pigs as it helps to ward off diseases and, at the same time, keeps your guinea pig pet’s health intact.

 Also, vitamin C aids in the absorption of iron into the body.
 Lastly, guinea pigs need to have vitamin C daily, and with the deficiency of this vitamin comes scurvy disease that is very dangerous for them.
 Luckily it can be prevented with a rich vitamin C diet for guinea pigs.

 The presence of dietary fiber in watermelons helps to boost digestion.

 Although not a significant problem in guinea pigs, muscle soreness can lead to immense discomfort.

 You can save your pet from this trouble by feeding it watermelons that contain citrulline.
 This is a compound that reduces pain and improves muscle movement.

 Nutrition Facts of Watermelon for Guinea Pigs

-There are several nutrients found in watermelons that are beneficial to your guinea pig.
-Per 100 g of watermelon these are the nutrition facts:
+Several nutrients found in watermelons are beneficial to your guinea pig.
+Per 100 g of watermelon, these are the nutrition facts: